WRenchJr42/moffet_lang/README.md

 Moffet is an **experimental LLVM-based language frontend** built to explore compiler design, program analysis, and LLVM IR generation.
 The project focuses on understanding how source code is transformed through lexical analysis, parsing, AST construction, and lowered into LLVM Intermediate Representation (IR).

-This project is educational in nature and was created to gain hands-on experience with **compiler frontends and low-level program representation**, forming a foundation for future work in static analysis and security tooling.

 ---

 ## Overview